[This document introduces a subset of the

 46. The variety of contents compressed in the miniature code

-In the next section ES shows that he understood the requirement for diversity in the genetic code and that this requirement can be met by his proposed molecular encoding mechanism, whose diversity of possible encodings increases exponentially with the length of the code.
-This was published a few years before Shannon (1948), but seems to have anticipated some of the ideas about requirements for transmission and storage of information.
+In the next section ES shows that he understood the requirement for diversity in specifications expressed in the genetic code and points out that this requirement can be met by his proposed molecular encoding mechanism, whose diversity of possible encodings increases exponentially with the length of the code.
+This was published a few years before Shannon (1948), but seems to have anticipated some of the ideas about requirements for transmission and storage of information vehicles.

 It has often been asked how this tiny speck of material, nucleus of the fertilized egg, could contain an elaborate code-script involving all the future development of the organism.